 If we’re out shopping for the day or just want to grab something out to eat that’s decent, we head to Olive Garden.
 It’s not very pricey and you can get a decent meal.

 I like trying something new whenever I go and the last time I went I had their Steak Gorgonzola Alfredo.
-I have made and replicated some of Olive Garden’s recipes before like their Olive Garden Chicken Gnocchi Soup or an old menu item they no longer carry for this Caprese Flatbread; both of which are two of my most popular recipes ever here on the blog.
+I have made and replicated some of Olive Garden’s recipes before like their Olive Garden Chicken Gnocchi Soup and Caprese Flatbread; both of which are two of my most popular recipes ever here on the blog.

 I made a good choice and the Steak Gorgonzola Alfredo was delicious; it also looked like it would be a pretty easy recipe to replicate at home and it sure was.